 Check out the current roster of fun activities and educational opportunities listed below.
 We also encourage you to visit our video library as many of our workshops are offered with supplemental information participants can refer to before and after events.

-Learning for Living: This educational series is designed for young adults with I/DD and focuses on learning about relationships.
+The Arc ADventures in Learning: This educational series is designed for young adults with I/DD and focuses on learning about relationships.
 The curriculum explores friendships, boyfriends/girlfriends, and community safety.

-Fun Fridays: Self-advocates with I/DD are invited to join this social group formed in the name FUN.
+The Arc ADventures in Fun: Self-advocates with I/DD are invited to join this social group formed in the name FUN.
 Participants are encouraged to hang out and enjoy yoga, cooking competitions, open mic nights, dancing, and more!
 This program provides an excellent opportunity for young adults with I/DD to explore their community in a safely monitored setting.

 Step Up Into Life After High School: This workshop is conducted by our chapter to assist parents and young adults with understanding resources and planning for life after high school.